gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ![Parameters](../../static/img/parameters.png)

-2. Insert a read workflow block and query the order data object
+2. Insert a read workflow block and query the order DataObject
 3. Insert a for loop that loops over the orders and inside of the for loop do the following:
     1. Insert a read properties and read the products and the _Id, and save them as: productList and orderID
         - Set the productList as the current parameter.